Please use the menu below to navigate to any article section:

 What is that old saying: “Anyone can become a property millionaire if they live long enough”?

-However, time is also risk so you should buy better performing properties, which you can add value to as well as those that have a level of uniqueness.
+However, time is also a risk so you should buy better-performing properties, which you can add value to as well as those that have a level of uniqueness.

-The costs of selling your existing principal place of residence and buying a new investment property include the agents commission on sale, stamp duty on the new purchase as well as legal costs on selling and buying.
+The costs of selling your existing principal place of residence and buying a new investment property include the agents’ commission on the sale, stamp duty on the new purchase as well as legal costs on selling and buying.

 At the end of the day, your asset base swap – even if you sell and buy at the same gross price – has cost you a significant amount.

 All up, this could save you $85,000 on an $850,000 sell and buy.